AI/ML Architect - NLP, Graph and Risk Intelligence

 Joining “Project Atlantic” means joining one of the most potentially powerfully disruptive AI startups to launch this year in the UK, backed by one of the most prestigious, credible and globally regarded firms in the sector.
 We plan on claiming the future, and need the best people in the industry to help us take it: are you one of them?

 “Project Atlantic” is an AI start-up concept that in 2025 will come to life.
-As an AI/ML Architect, you will be one of the key early team members, responsible for leading the design and prototyping of our data-driven risk platform.
+As an AI/ML Architect, you will be one of the early founding team members, responsible for leading the design and prototyping of our data-driven risk platform.
 You will own the technical architecture that powers:

 • Knowledge graphs of entities and relationships